SAP Identity Management Solutions

 Risk Identification and Minimization

-Centralized risk repository to maintain risk rule sets after scanning user roles and permissions to identify segregation of duties and critical action that may violate risk policies.
-Risk simulation to analyze what-if scenarios for access changes, cross-system risk analysis and managing mitigation activities with compensating security controls.
+Centralized risk repository to maintain risk rule sets after scanning user roles and permissions to identify segregation of duties and critical actions that may violate risk policies.
+Risk simulation to analyze what-if scenarios for access changes, cross-system risk analysis, and managing mitigation activities with compensating security controls.

 Workflow Automation

-Automated workflow routing to multi-level approvers based on request type, risk level and organizations rules with support of automatic escalation for overdue approvals.
+Automated workflow routing to multi-level approvers based on request type, risk level, and the organization’s rules, with support for automatic escalation for overdue approvals.
 Integration with external workflow systems and SLA tracking with comprehensive reports on approval cycle times.

 Access Request Management (ARM)

-Self-service portal where users can request for access such as single or multiple roles in a single request, which then follows a compliant approval process.
-ARM suggests appropriate roles to end users based on user attributes and users can track their access requests.
+Self-service portal where users can request access, including single or multiple roles in a single request, and the request then follows a compliant approval process.
+ARM suggests appropriate roles for end users based on user attributes, and users can track their access requests.

 Access Risk Analysis (ARA)

-ARA provides compliance reports after periodic analyses of users access rights, identify SoD conflicts and policies violations.
-It supports User access certification campaigns, assigns risk scores to access rights combinations and provides historical view of compliance posture over time.
+ARA provides compliance reports after periodic analyses of users’ access rights and identifies SoD conflicts and policy violations.
+It supports user access certification campaigns, assigns risk scores to access-right combinations, and provides a historical view of the compliance posture over time.

 Emergency Access Management (EAM)